quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 and one "compatible" that allows saving the round trip but only applies when the versions are compatible.

-The client initiates a QUIC connection by sending a first flight of QUIC packets with a long header to the server {{INV}}.
-We'll refer to the version of those packets as the "original version".
+The client initiates a QUIC connection by choosing an initial version and sending a first flight of QUIC packets with a long header to the server {{INV}}.
 The client's first flight includes Version Information (see {{vers-info}}) which will be used to optionally enable compatible version negotation (see {{compat-vn}}), and to prevent version downgrade attacks (see {{downgrade}}).
+We'll refer to the version of the very first packets the client sends as the "original version" and the version of the first packets the client sends in a a given QUIC connection as the "client's chosen version".

 Upon receiving this first flight, the server verifies whether it knows how to parse first flights from the original version.
+If it does not, then it starts incompatible version negotiation, see {{incompat-vn}}, which causes the client to initiate new connection with a different version.
+For instance, if the client initiates a connection with version 1 and the server starts incompatible version negotiation and the client then initiates a new connection with version 2, we say that the first connection's client chosen version is 1, the second connection's client chosen is 2, and the original version for the entire sequence is 1.

-If it does not, then it starts incompatible version negotiation, see {{incompat-vn}}.
-If the server can parse the first flight, it can either establish the connection using the original version, or it MAY attempt compatible version negotiation, see {{compat-vn}}.
+If the server can parse the first flight, it can either establish the connection using the client's chosen version, or it MAY select any other compatible version, as described in {{compat-vn}}.

 Note that it is possible for a server to have the ability to parse the first flight of a given version without fully supporting it, in the sense that it